 The Kenya Airways fleet:

-The current route maps:
+The current international and domestic route maps:

 Time on this flight seemed to go by quickly.
 Because the airline pads the schedule by an hour over the required flying time, we arrived at the gate at BKK only slightly delayed.